Applying to work in the UK

 You may be exempt from the latter condition if your employer is able to provide the funds to cover your stay in the UK for your first month.

-A charity worker can be joined by their spouse/partner and any dependant children under the age of 18, provided that they are able to meet the relationship and financial requirements.
+A charity worker on a temporary worker charity visa can be joined by their spouse/partner and any dependent children under the age of 18, provided that they are able to meet the relationship and financial requirements.

-The Charity Worker visa UK does not lead to permanent residency (Indefinite Leave to Remain).
+As a Charity Worker visa holder, you cannot apply for permanent residency (Indefinite Leave to Remain).
 This visa category is for temporary work and is granted for a period of up to 12 months or the duration of the Certificate of Sponsorship plus 14 days - whichever is shorter.
 It is specifically designed for those who intend to undertake unpaid voluntary work related to a charity’s objectives and is not a route that counts towards settlement.

 If you find yourself in this situation, call us as soon as possible and we will help you to assess your options and take the necessary action.